96boards/documentation/consumer/imx7-96/hardware-docs/hardware-user-manual.md

 #### Two activity LEDs

-- WiFi activity LED – 410c board drives this Yellow LED via MPP_2, an IO from the PMIC.
+- WiFi activity LED – Meerkat™ board drives this Yellow LED via MPP_2, an IO from the PMIC. update the info
-- BT activity LED – 410c board drives this Blue LED via MPP_3, an IO from the PMIC
+- BT activity LED – Meerkat™ board drives this Blue LED via MPP_3, an IO from the PMIC

 #### Four User LEDs

-The four user LEDs are surface mount Green in 0603 size located next to the two USB type A connector and labeled ‘USER LEDS 4 3 2 1’.
-The 410c board drives two LEDs from the SoC GPIO, APQ GPIO_21 and APQ GPIO_120.
+The four user LEDs are surface mount Green in 0805 size located next to the two USB type A connector and labeled ‘USER LEDS 4 3 2 1’.
+The Meerkat™ board drives two LEDs from the SoC GPIO, APQ GPIO_21 and APQ GPIO_120.
 The other two User LEDs are driven by the PMIC via PM GPIO_1 and PM GPIO_2.

 ### Additional Functionality